 And it is also notable that recently it was not doing better (i.e. at least up into .7200-50) at present if indeed US-China trade talks are concluding soon on a constructive note (whatever that may mean.)
 Is this possibly another sign that removal of stressors alone at this point will still not foster a return to previous strong growth, even with the recent US economic data?
-That seems to be the case on AUD/USD falling back to that key .7000 area.
+That seems to be the case on AUD/USD falling back and remaining near that key .7000 area.
 Next support at the January 2016 .6826 trading low is a 10-year low.

-While EMERGING CURRENCIES are still more country-specific trends than previous, the recent sustained Crude Oil bid and overall US DOLLAR resurgence are weighing on them once again (with the notably obvious exception of the RUSSIAN RUBLE.)
+While EMERGING CURRENCIES are still more country-specific trends, the recent sustained Crude Oil bid and overall US DOLLAR resurgence were weighing on them once again (with the notably obvious exception of the RUSSIAN RUBLE) until the current minor rebound.